-I stood to the left of the store’s automatic doors finishing my third cigarette in a row; I’d rather risk cancer than go shopping with my girlfriend.
+I finished my third cigarette in a row and realized I’d rather risk cancer than go shopping with my girlfriend.
 It’s not that she took long, it’s that she didn’t take her wallet.
-I’d say she was lucky to have me outside, ready to drive away, if she was ever at risk of being caught.
+I’d say she was lucky to have me outside, a get-away driver in waiting, if she was ever at risk of being caught.

 But the angel and demon on her shoulders, everyone else’s conscience, counted employees and eyes in the sky.
 She’d never take from me and tried to leave other people alone, but companies, mega-stores, she victimized at her discretion.

 I blew smoke at a passing mother and daughter because parents with small children shoot dirty looks around regardless.
 I flicked the butt, then my lighter to spark a new cigarette when a cardboard box, taller than me and almost as wide, came out of the store and sat itself down.